akuzko/re-use-form/README.md

 specify attributes prefix, instead of form initial attributes.
 Also note that when specifying validation dependencies, full name of dependency should be specified, since partial's validation might depend on "root" form attributes.

+To specify "local" dependencies that are related only to inputs governed by `usePartial` hook, one should use `partialDeps` configuration key.
+It is only available when used together with `usePartial` hook.

 Also note that "Dedicated Form Hook" feature bellow, which appeared later than form partials, might provide even more convenient form usage and code organization.